-Learn more https://tastruffles.com.au/recipes
+Learn more https://tastruffles.com.au/recipes used by customers.

-COOK WITH TASMANIAN TRUFFLES "Before truffles were a mystery to most Australians, they used to think they were only for fine dining.
+"Before truffles were a mystery to most Australians, they used to think they were only for fine dining.
 But after MKR, when people saw that truffles can be used with great success at home, they have become keen to use them in their home cooking."

 - Henry Terry, co-owner and founder, Tasmanian Truffles Impact This platform has been used to educate the customer on various ways that customers can cook with truffles and has helped build customer sales.
 Challenges Creating awareness around the recipe page that features on their website.
-The challenge is keeping the resource up to date and ensuring it is regularly used by customers.
+The challenge is keeping the resource up to date and ensuring it is regularly